openzfs/zfs/dracut/README.dracut.markdown

     $ zpool set bootfs=pool/dataset pool
     $ zfs set mountpoint=/ pool/dataset

+It is also possible to set the bootfs property for an entire pool, just in case you are not using a dedicated dataset for '/'.

+    $ zpool set bootfs=pool pool
+    $ zfs set mountpoint=/ pool

 Alternately, legacy mountpoints can be used by setting the 'root=' option on the kernel line of your grub.conf/menu.lst configuration file.
 Then set the dataset mountpoint property to 'legacy'.